 Muscular skeletal pain in pregnancy

 Back pain, rib pain, sciatica and pelvic pain are common problems in pregnancy.
 The pain can often be reduced with acupuncture.
-A Swedish study found acupuncture to be an efficient complementary approach for the management of pelvic girdle pain in pregnancy.
+The latest Cochrane review examined 26 trials involving 4093 pregnant women with different therapies including acupuncture and physiotherapy.
+Their findings reported:

 Treatment to prepare the mother for labour starts three to four weeks before the due date and is then given weekly before labour begins.
 A German study points to its usefulness in reducing the length of labour, while research from New Zealand indicates a reduction in women requiring medical intervention including induction and caesarean section.